aws-samples/open_artifacts_for_bedrock/README.md

 ### 2. Configure .env, set AK SK, and enable permissions
 1. Create a .env file in the open_artifacts directory with the following content:
 The default username and password is admin/admin, can you can change them via setting in .env file.
+If you did not set the AWS_ACCESS_KEY_ID or AWS_SECRET_ACCESS_KEY, then you need to assign a service role to the ec2.
 ```
 AWS_ACCESS_KEY_ID=*******
 AWS_SECRET_ACCESS_KEY=******